wildwyss/ip5-usertests/README.md

-# User tests for the IP5 project "Funktionale Standard Library für das Kolibri Web UI Toolkit".
+# User test for the IP5 project "Funktionale Standard Library für das Kolibri Web UI Toolkit".

 ## Overview
 First things first: Thanks for doing this user test for our project!